 Before it was renamed CIBC Square after its anchor tenant, this Toronto office complex was called Bay Park Centre.

-While there are lot of videos on this list for new buildings that give off a trendy/creative vibe, this video puts forth a grand, sophisticated and professional image for the project.
-Goes to show how video can go a long way in defining a personality and brand for your project.
+While there are a lot of videos on this list for new buildings that give off a trendy/creative vibe, this video puts forth a grand, sophisticated, and professional image for the project.
+This goes to show how video can go a long way in defining a personality and brand for your project.

 CIBC Square will be home to the new global headquarters for CIBC, as well as the future Canadian headquarters of Boston Consulting Group and Microsoft.
-You can see a version of the video was recut without the voiceover and to include a logo for the anchor tenant on its new website: www.cibcsquare.com.
+You can see a version of the video that was recut without the voiceover and now includes a logo for the anchor tenant on its new website: www.cibcsquare.com.